cssninjaStudio/vuero/documentation/tag/v-tag-outlined-documentation.md

-### V-Tag outlined
+### VTag outlined

-Vuero provides a `<V-Tag />` component than can be customized to fit any needs.
-V-Tags can have outlined edges and a transparent background.
+Vuero provides a `<VTag />` component than can be customized to fit any needs.
+VTags can have outlined edges and a transparent background.
 Use the `outlined` prop to change the component shape.